Skip to content

 The concurrency policy decides what happens if a new tick fires while a previous run hasn't finished.

 skip is the safest default.
-Pick allow when you've confirmed overlap is safe, and replace when staleness matters more than completion.
+Pick allow when overlap has been confirmed safe.
+Pick replace when staleness matters more than completion.

-When allow is chosen, set maxConcurrentRuns to cap the blast radius.
+When allow is chosen, set maxConcurrentRuns to cap concurrent execution.

 Missed-schedule policy

-latest— fire exactly once on recovery, at the recovery time.
-Right for "keep me current" pipelines where missing ticks is fine as long as the next run catches up.all— fire once per missed tick, with backdated dispatch times.
-Right for append-only pipelines where every tick matters (e.g. hourly ingest where each hour is a distinct partition).
+• all: fire once per missed tick, with backdated dispatch times.
+Use for append-only pipelines where every tick matters (e.g. hourly ingest where each hour is a distinct partition).

-latest is the default and the right choice most of the time.
-Pick all only when the workload is a function of the dispatch time, not wall-clock.
+latest is the default and fits most workloads.
+Pick all only when the workload is a function of the dispatch time rather than wall-clock.

 Trigger a manual run

 From the job's detail page, click Run now.
 A manual run queues immediately regardless of the schedule.
-Manual runs on a scheduled job don't affect the schedule — the next cron tick fires as usual.
+Manual runs on a scheduled job do not affect the schedule.
+The next cron tick fires as usual.

 Schedule hygiene

-skip+latest) are safe but they mean missed work is lost.
-If that's not OK for your pipeline, change both.
+• Pick concurrency and missed-schedule deliberately.
+The defaults (skip + latest) are safe but they mean missed work is lost.
+If that is not acceptable for the pipeline, change both.

 API reference

-cronExpression,cronTimezone,concurrencyPolicy,maxConcurrentRuns,missedSchedulePolicy) live on the job entity.
-There's no separate schedule resource.
+• Jobs: schedule fields (cronExpression, cronTimezone, concurrencyPolicy, maxConcurrentRuns, missedSchedulePolicy) live on the job entity.
+There is no separate schedule resource.